Officer candidate school: South Korea

-In South Korea, Officer Candidate School (학사사관) were modeled on OCS programs of the United States Armed Forces.
-Qualified persons may earn a commission by passing rigorous basic combat training lasting 3 to 4 months.
+In South Korea, Officer Candidate School (학사사관) was modeled on OCS programs of the United States Armed Forces.
+Qualified persons may earn a commission by passing rigorous basic combat training lasting three to four months.

 The Republic of Korea Army has the highest number of officer candidates each year.
 All applicants must hold bachelor's degree, unless they are currently non-commissioned officers in active duty, or hold specialized certifications or licenses, such as doctors and attorneys.
 Most applicants will take a written exam, physical tests, and several interviews for consideration.
 Admitted applicants are ordered enlistment in the Army Cadet Military School in Goesan.
-At graduation, candidates earn a commission with the rank of Second Lieutenant.
+At graduation, candidates earn a commission with the rank of second lieutenant.

 The Republic of Korea Navy and the Republic of Korea Marine Corps have maintained the most rigorous candidate school program in South Korea.
 Both ROKN and ROKMC officer candidates earn commissions together at Republic of Korea Naval Academy in Changwon, while their training programs are distinct.
 ROKMC candidates will be sent to Marine Corps School in Pohang, while ROKN candidates remain in Changwon.
 Petty officers in active duty who have earned the bachelor's degree may also apply to the OCS program.

 The Republic of Korea Air Force's Officer Training School (OTS) is a popular and competitive officer training program in South Korea.
 ROKAF OTS trains the majority of its candidates for air defense forces and military police.
 While OTS also trains pilots, the majority of ROKAF pilots come from the Air Force Academy or ROKAF ROTC programs.

 United Kingdom

+Initial officer training (IOT) for commissioned officers in the British Armed Forces is undertaken at one of three military academies in the United Kingdom, specific to service branch.